S-Osman4/alx-frontend-portfolio/README.md

 ### Learning:
 * I learned how to build a complete frontend application using React and React Router.
 * Improved skills in building reusable components and managing application state using React.
+* How to deploy a web app on firebase

 ### Next Steps:
 * Implement a backend server to support user accounts, recipe saving, and sharing functionalities.